appsmithorg/appsmith-docs/website/docs/getting-started/setup/upgrade-to-business-edition/kubernetes.md

 11. Log into your Appsmith account and enter your license key to activate the instance.

-12. Once you've verified the Appsmith Business Edition installation, delete the Community Edition namespace with:
+12. After successfully verifying the Appsmith Business Edition installation, you may choose to delete the Community Edition namespace:

    ```bash
    kubectl delete ns <COMMUNITY_EDITION_NAMESPACE>